Linta-Reji/Linta-Reji.github.io/_pages/about.md

 Currently, I am a Postdoctoral Research Associate in the [Department of Geosciences](https://geosciences.princeton.edu/people/linta-reji#:-:text=linta%20reji) at Princeton University.
-I received my Ph.D. from the department of [Earth System Sciences](https://earthsystemscience.stanford.edu/), and B.S.
-(Honors) from the [Earth Systems Program](https://earthsystems.stanford.edu/) at Stanford University.
+I received my Ph.D. from the department of [Earth System Sciences](https://earthsystemscience.stanford.edu/) at Stanford University.

 ### In July 2024, I will start an independent research group in the [Department of Geophysical Sciences](https://geosci.uchicago.edu/people/linta-reji/) at the University of Chicago.